pequegnot/multijetAnalysis/README.md

 weightPlots>./multijet_weight_common --input-list myInputList -o myOutputFile --mc --Nevents myNumberOfProcessedEvents --Xsection myXsection
 ```

-The options are:
+The options of `multijet_weight_common.cpp` script are:

+*   --input-list <string>
---input-list, -i: the list of your input rootfiles (output files of Extractors)
+     (OR required)  A text file containing a list of input files
+         -- OR --
+*   -i <string>,  --input-file <string>
+     (OR required)  The input file

+*   --data
+     (OR required)  Is this data?
+         -- OR --
+*   --mc
+     (OR required)  Is this mc?

+*   -o <string>,  --output-file <string>
---ouput-file, -o: name of your output file
+     (required)  name of your output file

---mc: you precise here that your input rootfiles are MC
---Nevents: Number of processed events
+*   --Xsection <float>
---Xsection: the cross section used to generate your sample
+     the cross section used to generate your sample

+*   --Nevents <int>
+     Number of processed events

+*   --,  --ignore_rest
+     Ignores the rest of the labeled arguments following this flag.

+*   --version
+     Displays version information and exits.

+*   -h,  --help
+     Displays usage information and exits.

 First of all, you need to create an output list of the Extractuples by executing
 the `createOutputListForData.py` and `createOutputListForMC.py` scripts: